 The high frequency of the REM (2.5 minutes during rush hour) will mean fast boarding for users and reduced waiting times.
 Lastly, when heading downtown on the REM, you will be able to get off at new stations: Édouard-Montpetit, connected to the blue metro line, and McGill, connected to the green metro line.
 In the opposite direction, you will also be able to travel straight to the airport from this connection.

 Community, works and schedule

-Neighbourhood committees will soon be established.
-If you're interested and wish to be part of a committee in one of the five areas (South Shore, Downtown Montréal, North Central Montréal, Montréal West, North Shore), contact us.
+Neighbourhood committees have been established in sectors affected by the construction and more are soon to come.
+Write us if you’re interested and wish to be part of a committee.
 Throughout the construction period, information meetings and other events will be organized to keep citizens informed of progress.

 Connexions and access to stations

 All REM stations and surrounding facilities will be designed for universal access.
 All stations will be equipped with elevators and some with escalators, and platforms will be level with the REM car doors.

 You will be able to reach the REM stations by foot, bike, public transit or car.
 Check our interactive map to learn more about the services at your station (parking, drop-off area, bicycle racks, etc.).

 Our primary intent is to focus on a sustainable solution: public and active transit.
 Bus networks in various municipalities will be revised to optimize feeder service to REM’s stations.
 The buses will stop near the stations for quick and efficient transfer to REM's metro cars.
 This cooperation with transit companies will continue throughout the project to ensure optimal feeder service as soon as REM starts up.

 Yes.
 The REM will be connected to three Montréal métro lines: the orange line via Bonaventure station (Central Station), the blue line via Édouard-Montpetit station and the green line via McGill station.